27 March 2017 - 28 March 2017

-The Second Partnership for Action on Green Economy Ministerial Conference in Berlin, following the First Global Conference in Dubai in 2014, will focus on the themes of green investments, sustainable lifestyles and inclusive growth.
+The Second Partnership for Action on Green Economy Ministerial Conference in Berlin, following the First Global Conference in Dubai in 2014, focused on the themes of green investments, sustainable lifestyles and inclusive growth.

-This Second Partnership for Action on Green Economy Ministerial Conference will bring together over 300 leaders from governments, civil society, private sector, development partners, media and the public to explore how our economies and financial markets can be “enablers” for the Sustainable Development Goals and the Paris Agreement.
+This Second Partnership for Action on Green Economy Ministerial Conference brought together over 300 leaders from governments, civil society, private sector, development partners, media and the public to explore how our economies and financial markets can be “enablers” for the Sustainable Development Goals and the Paris Agreement.

-It will gather first movers to share experience on transformational processes, on challenges and progress, to compare notes and engage in an open debate about what it takes to further a “just transition” to economies which are more inclusive, stable and sustainable.
+It gathered first movers to share experience on transformational processes, on challenges and progress, to compare notes and engage in an open debate about what it takes to further a “just transition” to economies which are more inclusive, stable and sustainable.

 The conference agenda can be accessed here

-The growing list of confirmed speakers can be accessed here
+The list of speakers can be accessed here